-Our Ranger Team will then endeavour to identify and contact the relevant landowner(s) to seek their permission to put you in touch with them.
+With support from our Ranger Service we will endeavour to identify and contact the relevant landowner(s) to seek their permission to put you in touch with them.

-We can also make Rangers available for recces and to assist on shoot days with/without vehicles.
+We may also be able to make Rangers available for recces and to assist on shoot days with/without vehicles, subject to availability.

 All these services will be subject to a fee to cover your use of our staff time/resources.
 Fees are negotiated on each individual case but indicative costs can be found below.

-If you do want to film or take commercial photographs on land that is owned or managed by YDNPA, fees will vary depending on the nature of the request, location, crew and cast size, environmental sensitivity and the amount of National Park Officer time it takes to set up your shoot.
+If you do want to film or take commercial photographs on land that is owned or managed by the Yorkshire Dales National Park Authority, fees will vary depending on the nature of the request, location, crew and cast size, environmental sensitivity and the amount of National Park Officer time it takes to set up your shoot.

-If you are filming on our land, in addition to the details above, we will require:
+If you are filming on one of few sites in the National Park owned by the National Park Authority land, in addition to the details above, we will require:

 - Your risk assessment

 - Signed licence agreement

 - Proof of public liability insurance up to £5 million